Home » About

 Join private STINGAR mailing list

-Interested parties are encouraged to interact with the team via the project Github pages or in the Gitter IM community, which gives us a public space for quick questions.
+Interested parties are encouraged to interact with the team via the slack channel : stingar.slack.com or join the email list.

-Academic institutions can email Alex Merck at team-stingar@duke.edu to be added to the private STINGAR mailing list and Slack workspace.
+Institutions can email info@forewarned.io to be added to the private STINGAR mailing list and Slack workspace.

 Please include information about your organization’s interest in the STINGAR project in your request.